 Where does our data actually go when we hand it to a foreign network?

 We knew enough to know the answer was not straightforward.
-Data routed through resellers we'd never heard of.
-Processed by carriers we'd never agreed to.
+Data routed through resellers we had never heard of.
+Processed by carriers we had never agreed to.
 Stored in jurisdictions with privacy laws that varied wildly.
-For most travellers, that is invisible.
-For us, it was impossible to ignore.

 So after 14 years of building the industry from the inside, we decided to build something better on our own terms.

-GoLinko is the eSIM we always wished existed.
-Instant.
-Transparent.
-And built on one principle that no one else had made their foundation:
+GoLinko is the eSIM we always wished existed — instant, transparent, and built on one principle that no one else had made their foundation:

 Your data stays in our own network infrastructure — not resold, not rerouted, not out of our hands.